yaelth/drive/README.md

 ### Initializing

-Before you can use `drive`, you need to mount your Google Drive directory on your local file system:
+Before you can use `drive`, you'll need to mount your Google Drive directory on your local file system:

 ```shell
 $ drive init ~/gdrive